-Throughout this project, Ant has been compiling the 168 source files that compose com.amazon.soap.AWSECommerceService., storing the resulting bytecodes in project4-6.0/webapps/scamazon/WEB-INF/classes/.
+Throughout this project, Ant has been compiling the 171 source files that compose com.amazon.soap.AWSECommerceService., storing the resulting bytecodes in project4-7.0/webapps/scamazon/WEB-INF/classes/.

 It's time to put those bytecodes to use.
-First, take a look at project4-6.0/src/cscie259/project4/scamazon/ECS.java and project4-6.0/webapps/scamazon/ecs.jsp.
-Then, go ahead and paste in your subscription ID for AWS into the former, per the file's comments, and surf on over to the URL below for a demonstration of ECS.
+First, take a look at project4-7.0/src/cscie259/project4/scamazon/ECS.java and project4-7.0/webapps/scamazon/ecs.jsp.
+Then, go ahead and paste in your Access Key ID for AWS into the former, per the file's comments, and surf on over to the URL below for a demonstration of ECS.